anibilthare/SuperNote/README.md

 # SuperNote
 DevSoc project.
 Notes application like Google Keep.
+(Not completed)